3 weeks Madagascar | The Grand Circuit

-The Grand Circuit is our most popular self-drive route in Madagascar, and with good reason!
-Discover the best the country has to offer and be amazed by the sheer variety of landscapes and cultures.
+The Grand Circuit is our most popular self-drive tour in Madagascar - and for good reason!
+Experience the country’s best as you drive your way through its diverse landscapes and cultures.

 • Cruise down the famous RN7, passing through colourful highland towns, rainforests, and mountains.